nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 ### The charge

-2       Mr Shahidin has claimed trial to the following charge[\[note: 1\]](#Ftn_1) of an offence under section 5(1)(a) read with section 5(2) of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed) and Section 34 of the Penal Code (Cap 224, 2008 Rev Ed), punishable under s 33(1) of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed).
+2       Mr Shahidin has claimed trial to the following charge[^1] of an offence under section 5(1)(a) read with section 5(2) of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed) and Section 34 of the Penal Code (Cap 224, 2008 Rev Ed), punishable under s 33(1) of the Misuse of Drugs Act (Cap 185, 2008 Rev Ed).

 … that (he), on 2 August 2016 at about 6.15 p.m., at Blk 402, Hougang Avenue 10, Singapore 530402, together with one Muhammad Zulkifli Bin Syed Ali, **_in furtherance of the common intention_** of both of you, did traffic in a Class A Controlled Drug listed in the First Schedule to the Misuse of Drugs Act…, to wit, by having in your possession for the purpose of trafficking, one (01) packet containing not less than 0.50 gram of crystalline substance which was pulverized and homogenized into a powdery substance which was analysed and found to contain not less than 0.33 gram of methamphetamine…

 3       Plainly stated, Mr Shahidin is charged with having on 2 August 2016 at about 6.15 p.m., at Blk 402, Hougang Avenue 10, together with one Muhammad Zulkifli Bin Syed Ali, acting on their common intention to traffic in methamphetamine, by having in possession, for the purpose of trafficking, one packet which was found, upon analysis to contain not less than 0.33 gram of methamphetamine, better known in its street name of ‘**_Ice_**’.
-Mr Shahidin had initially faced a joint trial with Mr Zulkifli, but the latter had fled prior to the first day of trial[\[note: 2\]](#Ftn_2).
+Mr Shahidin had initially faced a joint trial with Mr Zulkifli, but the latter had fled prior to the first day of trial[^2].
 Mr Shahidin, the remaining accused person, had confirmed his intent to claim trial, and the trial had thus proceeded against the charge he faced.
 Mr Zulkifli was subsequently arrested, and produced in Court 26 on 30 December 2017.

 4       The offence of trafficking in 0.33g of methamphetamine is punishable with a minimum sentence of 5 years’ imprisonment and 5 strokes of the cane.